-As you can see, we only used 3 ingredients in this instant pot cranberry sauce.
-The ingredients that we used are cranberries, sugar and water.
+As you can see, we only used 3 main ingredients in this instant pot cranberry sauce.

 We made this instant pot cranberry sauce without orange juice (which is a popular ingredient in cranberry sauce recipes) but if you wish to add orange juice to it, you may replace the ¼ cup of water with fresh orange juice, though I haven’t tried this myself so I can’t say how the flavors will be.